-- All radios are to be MSHA-approved and intrinsically safe. - Upon completing the contest entry form, the team shall properly identify that they will be using radios in lieu of a hard-wired system during the field competition.
+- All radios are to be MSHA approved and intrinsically safe for contest purposes only. - Upon completing the contest entry form, the team shall properly identify that they will be using radios in lieu of a hard-wired system during the field competition.